BeyondTheClouds/blog/_posts/2018-11-07-what-about-network-splits.markdown

 Modern applications in the realm of the internet, such as the internet of things, compel the development for edge infrastructures.
 The concept of edge computing is to distribute the computation on a large number of edge devices, closer to the places where the data are collected.
 We define this as hundreds of auto-managed and geo-distributed micro data center of dozens of servers.
 Since they are distributed all over the globe, one can expect to have different latency and bandwith across the network.
 But what can also be expected and have nonetheless unexpected consequences are network partitions that could happen over such a distributed network.

 A partition occurs when the link to a resource is severed and this resource becomes isolated from the others.
-This resource can be a node from a database, a compute node, an entire data center, etc.
+This resource can be a node from a database, a compute node, an entire data center, etc. When this split happens, we can expected either that this isolated part executions can differ from the main partition, which puts it in an incoherent state, or that it can become simply unavailable.

-TODO: OPENSTACK
+To build an edge infrastructure without reinventing the wheel, the Discovery initiative investigates the use of OpenStack.
+OpenStack is an open-source cloud computing infrastructure resource manager widely used, and more and more in the context of edge computing.
+Openstack is built of two types of nodes which constitutes the data plane on one side and the control plane on the other.
+The data plane nodes are able to fulfill typical XaaS needs, such as computation, storage, network, etc. The control nodes are required to process the incoming requests which will probably require to communicate with the data plane.
+Since all these services are distributed across different nodes, we can expect to get a partition between them at some point.

 The goal of this study is to shed some light on the behavior of OpenStack when network partition occurs between a control and a compute node.

+# Experimental protocol
-# Base Openstack configuration
+## Base configuration

 To make the required tests, we used [Enos](https://github.com/BeyondTheClouds/enos), a tool previously developed by the Discovery Initiative, and deployed on [Grid'5000](https://www.grid5000.fr/mediawiki/index.php/Grid5000:Home), a testbed dedicated to research.
 The platform gives access to approximately 1000 machines grouped in 30 clusters geographically distributed in 8 sites.
 This study uses the [paravance cluster](https://www.grid5000.fr/mediawiki/index.php/Rennes:Hardware#paravance) composed of 72 nodes with each:
 - **CPU:** Intel Xeon E5-2630 v3 (Haswell, 2.40GHz, 2 CPUs/node, 8 cores/CPU)